 POWER COMPETITION FLIGHT PROGRAMS Table 5.1.1

 CATEGORY KNOWN FREE UNKNOWN

-Primary X
+Primary X ×

 Sportsman X (See 5.1.3)

-Intermediate X × ×
+Intermediate X X X

-Advanced X X ×
+Advanced X × X

-Unlimited × × ×
+Unlimited × × X

 GLIDER COMPETITION FLIGHT PROGRAMS Table 5.1.2

 CATEGORY KNOWN FREE UNKNOWN

-Sportsman 7 (See 5.1.3)
+Sportsman $\not\leftarrow$ (See 5.1.3)

-Intermediate 7
+Intermediate \not \checkmark \not

+Advanced \not \checkmark \checkmark

-Unlimited 7
+Unlimited $\not\leftarrow$ $\not\neq$ \not

-For Unlimited, the 4-Minute Free Program may also be scheduled.
+For Unlimited, and qualified Advanced pilots (See 5.6.1), the 4-Minute Free Program may also be scheduled.
 This flight program's results will not be included in the scores that determine final standings.
 It will be treated as a separate trophy flight.